- Indirect access is a claim brought by SAP that they can charge customers for any system connected to any SAP system.

 As discussed below, panelists generally doubted that tying and bundling involving intellectual property are likely enough to harm consumer welfare to justify per se treatment, and therefore advocated a rule of reason approach that would require proof of likely or actual anticompetitive effects and allow consideration of the efficiencies that such arrangements may generate.(13)

-If the customer purchases Salesforce CRM, then SAP will often request indirect access charges for SAP ERP licenses.
+If the customer purchases Salesforce CRM, SAP will often request indirect access charges for SAP ERP licenses.
 This pushes the customer to select SAP CRM rather than an alternative application.
 And this is entirely based upon a pre-existing application, SAP ERP, being in the customer.

 Apple and Microsoft and Tying Agreements